MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-authentication-data-encryption.md

 ::: moniker-end

 System Center Operations Manager consists of features such as the management server, gateway server, Reporting server, Operational database, Reporting data warehouse, agent, web console, and Operations console.
-This section explains how authentication is performed and identifies connection channels where the data is encrypted.
+This article explains how authentication is performed and identifies connection channels where the data is encrypted.

 ## Certificate-Based Authentication